OpenSlides/openslides-backend/openslides_backend/migrations/migrations/mig_0101_new_vote_service/migration.md

-  Diff generator collects such cases, generates the maps that should be used to finish handling such cases in the cleanup method of te migration class and writes them to the `DiffMixin` class defined in the new file next to the `migration.py`.
+  Diff generator collects such cases, generates the maps that should be used to finish handling such cases in the cleanup method of te migration class and writes them to the `DiffMixin` class and/or `cleanup_statements.sql` defined in the new files next to the `migration.py`.
   Developer has to import and extend it `DiffMixin` in the migration class.
   `BaseMigration` class will handle the fields from `DiffMixin`.